FelixH-git/AUTOCOACH/README.md

 auto coaching for league.
 Currently just a yolov5 model to analyze Enemy_minimap, and Ally_minimap, currently pings enemy jungle on the minimap (if spotted).
 Has support for typing out where the enemy is aswell

 # TODO
-Intergrate API instead of manually inputing the chars in the game, GPT tips is implemented but very badly through tkinter in middle of the screen
+Intergrate API instead of manually inputing the chars in the game, GPT tips is implemented, but it is very bad (not included in repo) might upload

 ![plot](https://github.com/SHOOPIDOOP/AUTOCOACH/blob/main/RUNNING.png)
 # USAGE